Renting Mailing Lists More Secrets

-As a business person involved in the selling and/or promotion of something by direct mail, you should already know that the most important aspects of your mailing have to do with the sales letter you send out, and the mailing lists you use.
+As a business person involved in renting mailing lists, selling and/or promoting something by direct mail, you should know the most important aspects of your mailing.
+It has to do with the sales letter you send out and the mailing lists.
 With these thoughts in mind, and assuming you’ve got what should be an order-pulling sales letter, let’s focus our attention specifically on the problem of finding mailing lists that produce profitable orders.

 Common sense should tell you that without a good mailing list, the time and money you spend on market research, advertising layout and knowledge relating to the rules of direct mail will just be wasted effort.
 In other words, unless you get your offer to the right buyers, you might as well save your time and money.

-In order to reach your most likely buyer, you must first determine who your most-likely buyers are.
+To reach your most likely buyer, you must first determine who your most-likely buyers are.
 This is not as hard as it might appear.
-Actually, it's just a matter of recognizing that automotive items will appeal to car owners, while household gadgets will sell best to homemakers and baby items will appeal to new moms.
+It’s just a matter of recognizing that automotive items will appeal to car owners, household gadgets will sell best to homemakers and baby items will appeal to new moms.
 Don’t kid yourself by thinking, “Anyone could use my product!” when what you truly need to look at is who the typical buyer is of your product and market only to them.

-Regardless of how easy it is, this is the most often overlooked part of the planning of your direct mail project.
-Suffice it to say that if you don’t know who you’re going to sell a product or service to, your product or service is going to be pretty hard for you to sell.
+Regardless of how easy it is, this is the most often overlooked part of planning your direct mail project.
+Suffice it to say that if you don’t know to who you’re going to sell a product or service, your product or service will be pretty hard for you to sell.

-Assuming you know who your most likely buyers are, that you’ve got a winning sales letter, and a product or service these people will stand in line to buy, then your only challenge is to get the message to these people.
+Assuming you know who your most likely buyers are, that you’ve got a winning sales letter, and a product or service these people will stand in line to buy, your only challenge is getting the message to these people.

 Do not try to save money by renting or buying inexpensive mailing lists that are so cheap that they seem too good to be true.
-You’ll waste a lot of time, and waste money mailing to these lists, which you will find to be very inaccurate.
-Typical accuracy rates for consumers lists are 92% deliverable and businesses lists should be around 85% deliverable.
+You’ll waste a lot of time and money mailing to these lists, which you will find very inaccurate.
+Typical accuracy rates for consumer lists are 92% deliverable, and business lists should be around 85% deliverable.
 That means if you send out 1000 letters to consumers, you can expect about 80 to come back to you as undeliverable.
 And out of 1000 letters sent to businesses, you should have less than 150 returned.

-Before renting a mailing list from a list broker, use the same kind of common sense you use in deciding upon a doctor, lawyer or auto mechanic.
+Before renting a mailing list from a list broker, use the common sense you use in deciding upon a doctor, lawyer or auto mechanic.
 Find a list broker and call them on the phone.
-Tell the list broker about yourself, what you’re trying to sell, how much you’re asking for it, and your long-range plans.
+Tell your list broker about yourself, what you’re trying to sell, how much you’re asking for it, and your long-range plans.

 The bottom-line reason for most of the failures in the direct mail business is simply that the beginner tries to cut corners by using less than the most productive mailing lists available.